Robert Tjian: Biography

 Tjian received a Bachelor of Arts degree from the University of California, Berkeley in 1971 and a Ph.D. degree from Harvard University in 1976.
-He was a postdoctoral fellow at Cold Spring Harbor Laboratory with James D. Watson for three years before returning to the University of California in 1979 when he was appointed Assistant Professor of Biochemistry.
+His Ph.D. thesis was entitled "Transcriptional Specificity Determinants of Bacillus subtilis RNA polymerase" and resulted from studies conducted in the laboratory of Richard Losick.
+He was a postdoctoral fellow at Cold Spring Harbor Laboratory with James D. Watson for three years before returning to the University of California in 1979 when he was appointed assistant professor of biochemistry.
 In 2008, Tjian joined the Board of Directors of the Lasker Foundation.

-In 1978, Tjian found the first protein of a virus which can regulate gene expression in mammalian cells, the SV40 large T antigen.
+In 1978, Tjian demonstrated that the SV40 large T antigen was a viral-encoded sequence-specific DNA-binding regulatory protein that regulates gene expression in mammalian cells.
 He showed that "activator" proteins, which previously had been shown to play crucial roles in regulating gene expression in simple organisms, also exist in higher organisms.
 He and his colleagues further discovered several gene-regulatory proteins.

 Tjian is also notable in drug-target studies and their applications.
 Tjian developed some highly efficient and sensitive techniques to detect cellular quantities such as proteins.
 In 1989, Tjian, together with two colleagues David Goeddel (father of MLB players Erik and Tyler Goeddel) and Steve McKnight, co-founded Tularik Inc., a biotechnology company based in South San Francisco, California.
 Tularik was acquired by Amgen for $1.3 billion in 2004.

 In 2020, Tjian collaborated with Jennifer Doudna and other UC Berkeley colleagues on a response to the COVID-19 pandemic.

 Tjian is also a member of the USA Science and Engineering Festival's Advisory Board.